 Amid crises, rural roots anchor Southern Baptists' president

-FARMERSVILLE, Texas -- A sweating Bart Barber trekked across a pasture in search of Bully Graham, the would-be patriarch of the rural pastor's fledgling cattle herd.
+FARMERSVILLE, Texas -- On the first Saturday of fall, a sweating Bart Barber trekked across a weedy pasture in search of Bully Graham, the would-be patriarch of the rural Baptist pastor's fledgling cattle herd.

-'Hey, baby girl,' Barber said as he patted a favorite cow he dubbed Lottie Moon after the namesake of his denomination's international missions offering.
+'Hey, baby girl,' Barber said as he patted one of the cows, a favorite he dubbed Lottie Moon after the namesake of his denomination's international missions offering.

 The previous month a scathing, 288-page investigative report hit the denomination's 13.7 million members.
 It laid out the findings of an independent probe detailing how Southern Baptist leaders stonewalled and denigrated survivors of clergy sex abuse over two decades while seeking to protect their own reputations.